TomTom Mapmakers: Meet Leen D’hondt, Product Manager, TomTom Maps

 I believe TomTom is very well positioned being at the center of a new type of mapping ecosystem.
-Having both big automotive players like Renault-Nissan, PSA, and FCA as well as the big tech with Apple, Microsoft, and Uber as customers is a unique place to be.
+Having both big automotive players like Renault-Nissan, PSA, and FCA as well as the big tech with Microsoft, Uber, and others as customers is a unique place to be.

 What are some ways you see location tech being used for shaping a ‘better’ world, both currently and in the future?